londogard/londogard/posts/2024-12-03-data-loading-comparison/index.md

 I think most of the frameworks ends up at a similar place in the experience.

 **Quick DX Ranking**

 1. PyTorch & HuggingFace Datasets
 2. Daft
 3. Ray (albeit I believe it to be the most scalable solution as you can truly tinker in detail)

 I enjoyed _Daft_ a lot with its multi-modal syntax, inspired by polars with namespaces (e.g. `.image.decode()`), which can be phenomenal.
 Working with DataFrame's is a cool addition, where you can drop into python simply by using `apply`.
-Working with _Daft_ more and more I noticed that the DataFrame syntax sometimes becomes a big blocker and the simplicity of HF Datasets and Ray using `dict` syntax in `.map` statements results in easier code and smoother integration with existing libraries.
+Working with _Daft_ more and more I noticed that the DataFrame syntax sometimes becomes a big blocker and the simplicity of HF Datasets and Ray using `dict`'s in `.map` statements results in easier code and smoother integration with existing libraries.
 Additionally HF Datasets / PyTorch DataLoaders feels more pythonic, where the latter is real simple.
 I can't put my finger on it but they just seem easier to debug and understand.

-For now I prefer Torch & HuggingFace over Daft.
-As said Ray comes at last, but I can see it shine with huge models.
-Ray lets you tune the knobs, Daft is somewhere in-between and perhaps they found a middle-ground where "normal" practitioners can get good scaling without a lot of work.
-It'll sure be interesting to follow!
+It'll sure be interesting to follow the progress being made, and I'm happy the dust isn't settled yet!

 # Appendix